News & Recognitions

 Officials at Danville Regional Medical Center (DRMC) in Danville, VA have dedicated and named their new Clinical Education Center after Michael A. Moore, MD, a Clinical Professor of Surgical Sciences here and member of our Hypertension & Vascular Research Center.
 DRMC Chief Executive Officer Eric Deaton said, "In renaming this building we honor Dr. Moore's leadership and his vision; we honor his commitment to providing the highest level of graduate and continuing medical education available."

 TanYa Gwathmey-Williams, PhD has received an American Physiological Society Early Career Advocacy Fellowship Award.
-She will be able to use this award towards the 2013 Experimental Biology meeting in Boston and the Fall 2013 Science Policy Committee meeting later this year in Bethesda, MD.
+She used this award towards the 2013 Experimental Biology meeting in Boston and the Fall 2013 Science Policy Committee meeting in Bethesda, MD.
 Gwathmey-Williams will be representing the APS by attending meetings on Capitol Hill with members of Congress to address existing and new science policies.

 Jasmina Varagic, MD, PhD has been awarded the Wake Forest School of Medicine 2013 Early Investigator in Basic Sciences Award.
-She will be honored at the Research Awards Day in May.
+She was honored at the Research Awards Day in May.

 Lisa Washburn, MD has been awarded the Wake Forest School of Medicine 2013 Mid-Career Investigator in Clinical Sciences Award.
-She will also be honored at the Research Awards Day in May.
+She was also honored at the Research Awards Day in May.

 Doctoral candidate Allyson Marshall has received both an Alumni Travel Award and an ASPET Travel Award to present at the Experimental Biology 2013 Conference in Boston, MA in April 2013.
-She will also be competing in The American Society for Pharmacology and Experimental Therapeutics (ASPET) Best Abstract Competition at the meeting.
+She also competed in The American Society for Pharmacology and Experimental Therapeutics (ASPET) Best Abstract Competition at the meeting.

 Doctoral candidate Alison Arter